Mumbai Street Food showcases the most popular street food of all the pav Bhaji along with various versions of this dish.

 The one biggest thing that could change for us is Chinnu finally ate Pav.
 In fact, he tasted Pav for the first time when I made this theme.
 So it is a big milestone event for us.
 Else all these years when I make Pav Bhaji, I have to plan something else for him and he will always sulk.

 Pav Bhaji and more!

-From the many street food videos I saw, everybody seems to give so much importance to Amul Butter being added to the bhaji or the pav.
+Amul Butter is the final secret ingredient in many of the Mumbai Street food videos I saw.
+It is added as a final touch to the dish be it the bhaji or the pav.
 So this time I made sure I got it when I made this.
 Of course, the salted Amul butter surely made things so much better.

 The Bhaji recipe is a new one and the other combinations were really a hit, with me repeating some of them since then.
 Can you believe that we make this dish so many times yet I haven't clicked a decent picture of it or the step by step pictures!
 Will get to that someday!